lookit/lookit-docs/docs/source/contribute-github-issue.rst

 Depending on the type of problem you are encountering or idea you have, you will want to check in one of the following repositories or "repos":

-- `lookit-api <https://github.com/lookit/lookit-api/issues>`_ is the repo for the Lookit site: issues with anything to do with participant login or data, how current and past studies are displayed to participants, how you view data and manage your studies
+- `lookit-api <https://github.com/lookit/lookit-api/issues>`_ is the repo for the CHS site: issues with anything to do with participant login or data, how current and past studies are displayed to participants, how you view data and manage your studies

-- `ember-lookit-frameplayer <https://github.com/lookit/ember-lookit-frameplayer/issues>`_ is the repo for the experiment components themselves: issues with how particular frames behave, frames you'd find useful, counterbalancing/condition assignment, etc.
+- `ember-lookit-frameplayer <https://github.com/lookit/ember-lookit-frameplayer/issues>`_ is the repo for the Lookit experiment runner: issues with how particular frames behave, frames you'd find useful, counterbalancing/condition assignment, etc.

+- `lookit-jspsych <https://github.com/lookit/lookit-jspsych/issues>`_ is the repo for the jsPsych experiment runner.

 - `lookit-docs <https://github.com/lookit/lookit-docs>`_ is the repo for the documentation: anything about the docs you're reading now!

-If you find a relevant issue already exists, please comment on it or add a thumbs-up reaction so Lookit staff know there's more interest!
+If you find a relevant issue already exists, please comment on it or add a thumbs-up reaction so CHS staff know there's more interest!
 If not, click the green "New issue" button at the top right.

 .. image:: _static/img/tutorial/new_issue.png
     :alt: Create new issue on GitHub